Last Updated on September 20, 2023 by Nicole

 Some of us hunkered down there for the day eating and drinking to our hearts content.
 Others took towels and sat on the beach closer to the water.
 Still others, lounged on hammocks and bean bags scattered throughout and lazed the day away.
 The resort staff were amazing.
 We were happily welcomed and given free use of the resort without any questions asked.

 The food was exceptional.
-The calamari was some of the best that I have ever eaten.
-Our friends had the grilled fish and it was amazing.
+The calamari was some of the best that we have ever eaten.
+Our friends had the grilled fish and it was also amazing.
 We were stunned by how inexpensive the food was in relation to the quality.

 The water was warm and the beach was beautiful and clean.
-There were people scattered about but it felt relatively untouched and quiet.
+There were people scattered about but in November, it felt relatively untouched and quiet.
 Even though we were minutes from the ferry terminal, we felt a million miles away.